mkohlhaas/dart-foundationdb/README.md

 ```

 TODO:
-- Remove static crap
-- create classes for enums
+- create classes for enums and offer generic function for setting options, e.g. in network and database
-- utis for string pointer conversion and the like
+- utils for string pointer conversion and the like?

-StateMachine necessary or does FDB return appropriate error messages?
-  - APIVersion must be called first
-  - Setting network options must be called before calling SetupNetwork().
-  - Calling runNetwork() must be called after SetupNetwork().